chriscamacho/emu68k/readme.md

 ## Building

-There is a provided Makefile, however there are three support utilities in the support directory that need to be compiled (just run make) before the Makefile for Emu68k will work
+There is a provided Makefile, however there are two support utilities (support/a68k/A68k and support/srec/srec2bin) in the support directory that need to be compiled (just run make) before the Makefile for Emu68k will work

 Additionally you will need to get and compile [raylib](http://raylib.com ) (github recommended)